Baldins/academic-kickstart/content/post/learning_estimation/index.md

 This vector is then carried over to the core LSTM for sequential modeling.

 ### Core LSTM
-The core LSTM takes as input the motion feature $z_t$ along with its previous hidden states $ h_{t-1} $ and models the dynamics and the connections between sequences of features, where
+The core LSTM takes as input the motion feature $ z_t $ along with its previous hidden states $ h_{t-1} $ and models the dynamics and the connections between sequences of features, where

 $ h_t= \mathit{f}(z_t,h_{t-1}) $.